KristijanIvancic/totally-perfect-ml-repo/README.md

 Start with looking at the repository as a whole, and then dive into the individual files.

 Don't worry, you won't lose points if you don't notice or mention something.
 This isn't meant to be a quiz.
-It's meant to guid a conversation so we can understand more about your experience.
+It's meant to guide a conversation so we can understand more about your experience.
 If we think there's something more that could be done, we'll ask you about it so you have a chance to express your thoughts.

 ## Data dictionary